 Before you take out your camera, reflect on the surroundings and think about what story you want to tell with your pictures.
 Shut your mind off to everything, settle into the energy of the surroundings and daydream about Paradise.

-Islamic traditional gardens are, by environment, a totally different experience than, for instance, a European garden.
 They make fascinating reading.
-Search out some books on Amazon and learn more about these gardens.
+Search out some books on Amazon and learn more about them.

 “Gardens underneath which rivers flow” conjures up a picture of water bubbling and gurgling through the garden and under paths... but it also has a symbolic meaning.
 The water serves two purposes.
 Not only to replenish the flowers, it nourishes and renews the soul.

 It’s common to have a water feature in the centre, so